opensvc/docs.opensvc.com/source/howto.getting.started.rst

         Make of services directory done
         Done.

-Please note that the configuration applied does not include any stonith callout.
+Please note that the configuration applied does not include any stonith callout, as the stonith is best handled through OpenSVC.

-Last setup step concerns OpenHA start/stop scripts.
+The last setup step concerns OpenHA start/stop scripts.

 **On both nodes**::